common-workflow-language/cwl-website/content/about.md

 *    pre-standards process by providing a neutral place of convening to discuss, propose and test ideas about command-line tool based workflow standards and related topics
 *    standardization process by stewarding the development and delivery of standards in accordance with the Open Stand principles.
 *    post-standards life cycle by (1) promoting the released standards, (2) developing and maintaining related training and tools, and by (3) tracking deficits and other post-standardization feedback

 {:.cwl-red}
+## Background
+### Why Workfows?
+### Why a Standard?

+A standard for sharing and reusing workflows can provide a solution to describing portable, re-usable workflows while also being workflow-engine and vendor-neutral.

+{:.cwl-red}
 ## Timeline